 You want to purchase a property in Costa Rica and you have your money still in your own country.
 Your GoDutch Realty agent has found you the right property and your offer has been accepted by the seller.
 Congratulations, you are on the way to acquiring a beautiful property in Costa Rica.
 But you might be a long way from closing yet.

 A real estate closing in Costa Rica can be very smooth if you allow a professional to handle it.
 But the real estate closing can be full of obstacles too.
 Stay away from those obstacles and use Costa Rica escrow.

 Your real estate agent sent the accepted offer to your attorney to have the option to purchase – sale agreement to be drafted.
 At the signature of this agreement, you will usually have to make an earnest deposit of 10% of the purchase price.
 Unless you negotiate the amount.

 A couple of weeks ago, the buyers’ agent brought a client who had an attorney representing him who had no Costa Rica escrow account.
 She held the earnest money check, a cashiers’ check in her name (!!) until the closing.
 When we got to closing, nobody had figured out how to cash a $21,000 earnest money check in the attorney’s name.
-This check covered and had to pay commissions to two real estate agents, pay the attorney her fees and the transfer taxes and transfer the leftover to the seller who was leaving the country the next day.
+This check covered and had to pay commissions to two real estate agents, attorney fees, and transfer taxes.
+Then the leftover had to be sent to the seller who was leaving the country the next day.

 Banks in Costa Rica do not carry that kind of cash.
 What an unnecessary hassle at a moment that should be a happy one for everyone: the real estate closing.
 Guess who spent the whole Friday afternoon in the bank with the seller to get paid.

 Nowadays, most attorneys don’t want the hassle with Sugef.
 Money laundering laws have changed the way of doing real estate business in Costa Rica.